About the awards

 The Awards celebrate the efforts of people who go to extraordinary lengths to protect, save, record and share their local heritage.
 The awards recognise people who champion their local heritage and share and practise forgotten craft skills.
 They also celebrate young people, recognising their efforts to learn about heritage.

-Entries for the Angel Awards are assessed by a panel of experts and volunteers from within the heritage sector before a shortlist will be put before the judges, who choose an overall winner from each category.
-The winners will be announced at a special ceremony at the Assembly Rooms, Edinburgh on Monday 16th October 2017.
+Entries for the Angel Awards are assessed by a panel of experts and volunteers from within the heritage sector before a shortlist is put before the judges, who choose an overall winner from each category.
+The winners will be announced at a special ceremony at the Glasgow City Chambers in October 2018.

-The Scottish Heritage Angel Awards are run by a partnership of Scottish Civic Trust, Historic Environment Scotland, Scottish Government and Archaeology Scotland.
-Scottish Civic Trust is the main delivery partner.
+The Scottish Heritage Angel Awards are run by a partnership of The Scottish Civic Trust, Historic Environment Scotland and Archaeology Scotland.
+The Scottish Civic Trust is the main delivery partner.